 \begin{prop} Conjecture \ref{conjecture} holds for $n=4$. \end{prop}

-This $n=4$ case is known in \cite[last line of Table 1]{PLAUMANN_2011712}, which resembles the splendid historical research in the nineteenth century on the 28 bitangents of the quartic curves in $\bP^2$ (both complex and real).
-Here we provide a proof due to Sergey Galkin, using Euler characteristics in topology. \begin{proof} We shall consider the following incidence correspondence
+This $n=4$ case is known in \cite[last line of Table 1]{PLAUMANN_2011712}, which is due to the research on the 28 bitangents of the quartic curves in $\bP^2$ (both complex and real).
+The following argument, suggested to us by Sergey Galkin, gives another proof using Euler characteristics. \begin{proof} We consider the incidence correspondence